kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 	Query Service	       //retrieve			Shard Proxy + MySQL-II(N-Z)     Shard Proxy + MySQL-II(N-Z)
 														Data Center A					Data Center B
 	```
 - When store data request comes, based on the information provided by `Configuration Service`, `Cluster Proxy` sends data to a shard.
-And data is either synchronously or asynchronously replicated to a corresponding read replica.
+And **data is either synchronously or asynchronously replicated to a corresponding read replica**.
-- When retrieve data request comes, `Cluster Proxy` may retrieve data either from a master or read replica
+- When retrieve data request comes, `Cluster Proxy` may r**etrieve data either from a master or read replica**
 ##### Cons
 - This solution doesn't seems simple, we have all these proxies, configuration service, leader and follower replica instances, maybe we can use NoSQL to simplify things a little bit.
 #### NoSQL
 ##### Nodes and Shards
-- In NoSQL world, we split data into chunks, shards, also known as nodes
+- In NoSQL world, we **split data into chunks, shards, also known as nodes**
 - Instead of having leaders and followers, we say that each shard is Equal, we no longer need configuration service to monitor health of each shard.
 Instead, let's allow shards talk to each other and exchange information about their state.
 - To reduce network load, we don't need each shard to talk to every other shard.
 Every second shard may exchange information with a few other shards, no more than 3.
 Qucik enough state information about every node propagates throughout the cluster.
 This procedure is called a gossip protocol.
 - Ok, each node in the cluster knows about other node and this is a big deal.
 Remember preivously we used `Cluster Proxy` component to route requests to a particular shard, as `Cluster Proxy` was the only one who knew about all shards, but now every node knows about each other.
 So clients of our database no longer need to call a special component for routng requests.